Our Vision Statement

 The goal is to determine an appropriate educational setting for each student.
 BRIDGES supports a student's transition by working directly with students and by supporting the student once he is placed in a less restrictive educational setting.

-If you are considering referring a regular education student, please contact Lisa Cruz, Director, at (919) 233-4046.
+If you are considering referring a regular education student, please contact Heather Boling, Director, at (919) 233-4046 option 2.

 If your special education behavior specialist approves a referral, it will be scheduled for the next available referral meeting slot.
-Referral meetings are held on select Thursday afternoons.
-Therefore, in order to be considered for a Thursday afternoon referral meeting, the referral must be received no later than 9:00 a.m. on the Monday prior to the Thursday meeting (see dates below).
-Referrals should be sent in with all required components in order to be scheduled.
-Referral Meetings for the 2019-20 school year are scheduled for the following dates:
+Referral meetings are held on select Tuesday afternoons.
+Therefore, in order to be considered for a Tuesday afternoon referral meeting, all required components of the referral paperwork must be submitted in order to be scheduled.
+All referral materials are due to BRIDGES one week prior to the referral meeting date.
+Referral Meeting dates for the 2021-2022 school year are provided below.